haoheliu/haoheliu.github.io/index.md

 {% include image.html url="images/longmen.jpg" caption="Shot at Longmen Grottoes in China" width="190px" align="right" %}

 I’m Haohe Liu, a Ph.D. student at the [Centre for Vision Speech and Signal Processing] (CVSSP), University of Surrey.
 My research includes topics related to speech, music, and general audio.
 I am fortunate to be advised by [Prof. Mark D. Plumbley], co-supervised by [Prof. Wenwu Wang].
 And I’m lucky to be jointly funded by [BBC R&D] and the Doctoral College.
 Most of my studies are open-sourced.
-I have served as a reviewer for various conferences and journals including INTERSPEECH, ICASSP, TNNLS, TCSVT, TASLP, and ACM multimedia.

 <b>I will attend ICASSP 2024, April 13 to April 20 in Korea, Seoul.
 Looking forward to meeting & chatting with you there!</b>